Welcome to the Lunenburg Regional Fire & Emergency Services Web Site

 We are the 28 fire departments in the Municipality of Lunenburg, and the towns of Bridgewater, Lunenburg and Mahone Bay.

-The next monthly meeting of LRFES is at the Hebbville
+The next monthly meeting of LRFES is in the MODL Council Chambers at

 Please click here to view the Lunenburg Regional Fire and Emergency Services training video.